Avalon Airport: Post-privatisation

-In 1997, the federal Government of Australia, through the Department of Defence, granted Linfox a 50-year plus a 49-year option lease of the airport.
 Between 1997 and 2001 Linfox developed proposals to develop the land which formed the basis of the Avalon Airport Master Plan draft, 2013.
 In 1992, the airport began hosting the Australian International Airshow.

 On 1 June 2004, Jetstar started commercial flights from the airport, in addition to their operations at Melbourne Airport.
+In 2008, the Federal Government rejected an application to build an international terminal.

 In April 2010, Tigerair Australia announced it would base two aircraft and commence operations from Avalon later that year.
 By June 2011 however, Tigerair Australia announced it would be withdrawing several flights from Avalon, to be operated instead from Melbourne Airport.
 The remaining Tigerair Australia services were withdrawn after a series of incidents that led to airline's operations being suspended by the Civil Aviation Safety Authority the following month.

 In October 2012, the Federal Government announced that the airport's lease would be amended, allowing for the construction of a new terminal and the implementation of international flights.
 Avalon is the second airport in Victoria to be designated as a port of entry for freight operations.

 In February 2022, Bonza announced that the airport would become one of its 17 destinations with the airline planning to fly to the Sunshine Coast from Avalon.
+Bonza started commercial flights from the airport on 21 February 2023, in addition to their operations at Melbourne Airport.
+Bonza suspended all flights in early 2024.

 International flights

-It was announced on 4 February 2018 that AirAsia X would move their Melbourne Airport operations to Avalon Airport by the end of the year.
-AirAsia X Airbus A330s would service the twice daily direct flights to Kuala Lumpur.
-Announcing it on 10 July 2018 the airline commenced its operations from Avalon Airport on 5 December 2018.
+Avalon Airport served international flights between December 2018 and February 2020, until they were terminated due to the COVID-19 pandemic in Australia.

+Commencing 5 December 2018, AirAsia X Airbus A330s operated twice daily direct flights to Kuala Lumpur, Malaysia from Avalon, shifting its operations from Melbourne Airport.
+The services were terminated during COVID, and reinstated out Melbourne Airport in 2022.

+Citilink operated daily Airbus A320neo flights Avalon from to Denpasar (Bali), Indonesia starting 24 January 2020.
+They were terminated in late February 2020.

 A media release on 22 October 2019 from the Victorian Premier's Office stated that VietJet Air was expected to begin flights from Avalon to Vietnam in the second half of 2020.

-On 11 December 2019, it was announced on Citilink's Instagram social media account that flights to Denpasar (Bali), Indonesia would be added to Avalon Airport's list of international flights.
-On 10 January 2020, it was stated that the daily flight would commence on 24 January 2020.

-On 18 July 2022, Air Asia announced they would be restarting flights to Australia and New Zealand but will be ending their Avalon operations and begin operating out of Melbourne Airport for the first time since 2018.
+However, when VietJet commenced their flights to Melbourne in April 2023, they operated out of Melbourne Airport instead.

+In November 2025, Jetstar announced that they would commence flights to Denpasar (Bali), Indonesia commencing 23 March 2026.